 58. Indeed this is already a bad result for the monist, leaving aside any mention of intrinsicness.
 The moon and I are not duplicates.
 So it seems that the monist had better say that the moon and I differ intrinsically, to respect this claim.

 59. For an attempt along these lines see Trogdon 2009, and for subsequent discussion of the proposal see the exchange between Skiles 2009 and Trogdon 2010.

-60. For discussions of the idea that inrinsicness might best be regarded as a primitive notion see Eddon (2011: 334) and Skiles (forthcoming).
+60. For discussions of the idea that inrinsicness might best be regarded as a primitive notion see Eddon (2011: 334) and Skiles (2014).

-61. For specific discussion of this aspect of the argument see Zimmerman manuscript.
-For further general discussion of principles of modal combination, and the prospects for brute necessary connections, see Bricker 1991, Nolan 1996, Wilson 2010, and Weatherson (forthcoming).
+61. For specific discussion of this aspect of the argument see Zimmerman forthcoming.
+For further general discussion of principles of modal combination, and the prospects for brute necessary connections, see Bricker 1991, Nolan 1996, Wilson 2010, and Weatherson 2015.

 62. See Schaffer (2010b: §3) for further discussion, as well as Williams (2010) and Mumford (2004: 182) for similar claims.

-63. I use “Humeanism” in the sense popularized by David Lewis.
+63. “Humeanism” is being used in the sense popularized by David Lewis.
 Whether or not the historical Hume was a “Humean” in this sense is doubtful.
 See Strawson (2000) for a very different view of the historical Hume.